• Venous Stasis Ulcers

 “I value every patient interaction and want each individual to know that they are in good hands.
 I enjoy resolving issues and advocating for our patients however is needed.”

-Emily DeLuca, Ultrasound Intern
+Emily DeLuca, Ultrasound Technician

 Emily received her Bachelor of Exercise Science from St. Joseph’s College in Maine, with a minor in Psychology.
 She is currently participating in VHC’s first Ultrasound Internship.
 As an Ultrasound Intern, Emily studies to be a registered phlebology sonographer and trains with the Ultrasound Technologists as they evaluate patients and perform endovenous treatments.
 Emily also continues to work part-time as a Patient Care Coordinator, assisting with administrative tasks and making patients feel welcome.

 “I'm really enjoying working at VHC getting hands-on medical experience.
-I also like getting to know the patients better – they’ve been very open and encouraging while I'm learning! ”
+I also like getting to know the patients better – they’ve been very open and encouraging while I'm learning!”

-Shannon Kinonen, Patient Care Coordinator
+Shannon Kinonen, Lead Patient Care Coordinator

 Shannon is one of our Patient Care Coordinators, helping to ensure that the process goes as smoothly as possible for our patients, whether she is scheduling appointments, answering questions, or listening to their concerns.